Doerys/Portfolio/2_Skills/MySkills.md

 Finally, I'm comfortable doing **R&D in a specific sector, genre or type of gameplay functionality**, which enables me to assess the interest of a project and the relevance of an idea in relation to an existing market or competing games.
 My affinity for **action-adventure, FPS and narrative games** (you can take a look at [my favorite game licenses here](../4_ThingsILike/ThingsILike.md)) gives me a good expertise and understanding of these games, their design and the offerings on the market.

+### Documentations

+Creating concise and understandable documentation is a skill I have learned to develop through my projects.
+I also have a [portfolio](https://github.com/Doerys/Portfolio_GameDesignDocuments/blob/main/GameDesign_Projects.md) dedicated to this aspect, if you want to reach more.

 ### Prototyping

 To ensure the feasibility of a game mechanism or function, I'm not afraid to go to the engine and **iterate through prototyping**.
 My knowledge of programming is an asset that I like to combine with my game design skills, so that I can **associate theoretical reflection with concrete creation**.